Themi Venturas

 He was among the five performers who started the Elizabeth Sneddon Theatre Company.
 Also comprising Celeste Litkie, Brenda Radloff, Melanie Bowles and Mark Faith, the company was created at the same time as NAPAC's Loft Theatre Company.

 Began work as the head of productions at the Elizabeth Sneddon Theatre on the campus of the university.
 Afterwards, he joined the former Natal Performing Arts Council (NAPAC), working on the Kwasa community project.
 This was a project, which incorporated festivals, internship programmes and training.
 It helped to launch many young people into a career in the performing arts.
-When problems arose within NAPAC, he volunteered his retrenchment and started Themi Venturas Productions, of which he is managing director.
-He has also been the manager of two theatres, namely the Catalina Theatre and the KwaSuka Theatre.
+When problems arose within NAPAC, he volunteered his retrenchment and started Themi Venturas Productions, of which he was managing director.
+He also managed two theatres, namely the Catalina Theatre and the KwaSuka Theatre.

 As playwright

-Though he does not primarily see himself as playwright, he has created or helped to create a number of theatrical works, including:
+Though he did not primarily see himself as playwright, he created or helped to create a number of theatrical works, including:

 Sources